Chart Color Schemes

 Oxenford - Maudsland lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Oxenford-Maudsland's population is 19,557 as of Aug 2025.
-This figure reflects a growth of 1,637 people since the 2021 Census, which reported a population of 17,920.
-The increase is inferred from ABS' estimated resident population of 19,545 in June 2024 and an additional 93 validated new addresses post-Census.
-This results in a density ratio of 728 persons per square kilometer.
-Oxenford-Maudsland's growth rate of 9.1% since the Census exceeds both the non-metro average (8.6%) and national average, indicating it as a growth leader.
-Natural growth contributed approximately 43.1% to overall population gains recently.
+Oxenford-Maudsland's population is 19,554 as of November 2025, according to AreaSearch's analysis.
+This figure represents a 9.1% increase from the 2021 Census, which reported a population of 17,920.
+The change is inferred from the ABS's estimated resident population of 19,545 in June 2024 and an additional 92 validated new addresses since the Census date.
+This results in a population density ratio of 728 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+Oxenford-Maudsland's growth rate exceeded both the non-metro area (8.8%) and national average since the 2021 Census, marking it as a growth leader in the region.
+Natural growth contributed approximately 43.1% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are adopted.
+State projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort.
 Considering projected demographic shifts, an above median population growth is expected for Australian non-metropolitan areas.
-Oxenford-Maudsland is projected to expand by 4,451 persons to 2041, reflecting a total increase of 22.7% over the 17 years.
+Oxenford-Maudsland is projected to expand by 4,451 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 22.7% over the 17 years.

 Frequently Asked Questions - Population